Wondering if Mexico is safe?

 I have not encountered any drug related violence personally in the whole time I was inside the country, which was roughly for 5-6 months.
 I did go into Morelia (in Michoacan) for Day of the Dead but I was warned not to go into the state by one of my teachers other than during that special holiday as the situation was unstable.

-Although as a tourist I was not in anyway affected by drug related violence, the one piece of advice I have is in regards to solo female travelers in the country.
+Although as a tourist I was not in anyway affected by drug related violence, the one piece of advice I have is in regards to solo female travel in Mexico.
 Mexican men can be very forward, and while most of the time it is harmless I did encounter a few negative experiences, which to be honest could have happened anywhere.

 - Do not ever get into a taxi hailed from the street when another person also hops in (other than the driver) unless you are taking a shared cab.

-- In big cities such as Guadalajara, Cancun, and Puerto Vallarta you can wear pretty much whatever you like, especially at night when the Mexican girls always wore much more revealing clothes than any of us foreigners.
+- When traveling to Puerto Vallarta, Guadalajara, Cancun, Mexico City, and other big cities you can wear pretty much whatever you like, especially at night when the Mexican girls always wore much more revealing clothes than any of us foreigners.
 I would just advise not to walk alone at night — regardless of how you’re dressed — and if coming home from the clubs always try to share a taxi with friends at least for part of the way home.

 - Know landmarks near your hostel or hotel especially if it isn’t one of the more popular places, as a lot of taxi drivers don’t know where they were going.